sushilkumarsahani41/api/README.md

 ## Django Installation
 For Installing Django
-### 'sudo apt-get update && sudo apt-get upgrade -y'
+### `sudo apt-get update && sudo apt-get upgrade -y`
 now install python and python development environment
-### 'sudo apt-get install -y python3 python3-dev build-essential python3-pip'
+### `sudo apt-get install -y python3 python3-dev build-essential python3-pip`
 Now Install Django
-### 'pip3 install django'
+### `pip3 install django`
+Django has been installed Succesfully

+## Creatinge New Django Project
+Go into directory in which you want to create your django project then
+### `django-admin startproject my_project`
+Your Project has been created Successfully

+To run the Created Project

+move into Project Directory
+### `python manage.py runserver`

+Now visit to http://127.0.0.1:8000/ it your server access url